brcontainer/prevent-duplicate-tabs/README.md

 Configuration | Description
 --- | ---
-`incognito` | Check repeated anonymous tabs (requires you to manually enable in your browser) `windows` | Close only repeated tabs from the same window (recommended) `containers` | If enabled it will ignore repeated tabs in different containers, treating them as if they were non-repeated tabs (recommended), only Firefox
+`windows` | Close only repeated tabs from the same window (recommended) `containers` | If enabled it will ignore repeated tabs in different containers, treating them as if they were non-repeated tabs (recommended), only Firefox
+`group tabs` | If enabled it will ignore repeated tabs in different groups, treating them as if they were non-repeated tabs (recommended), only browsers basead in Chromium (Chrome, Edge, Brave)
+`incognito` | Check repeated anonymous tabs (requires you to manually enable in your browser)

 ### Events